Lemon Tart

 • Basic ingredients – 7 basic ingredients that don’t cost much.

-• Great recipe for beginner bakers and fun baking project for kids.
+• Great recipe for beginner bakers and a fun baking project for kids.

 Simple Homemade Lemon Tart Pictures